AshParker19/42_minishell/docs/documentation.md

 <a name="readme-top"></a>
 # Documentation of frankenshell
+❗ README AND THE DOCUMENTATION IS CURRENTLY UNDER CONSTRUCTION ❗

 **frankenshell** is a version of the 42 School project (**minishell**) that recreates in C a simplified version of the bash shell.

 # Table of Contents